apache/arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

 ### Client side - C++

-* [`file_rados_parquet.h`](../../dataset/file_rados_parquet.h): This file contains the definitions of 3 APIs.
-The `RadosCluster` , `DirectObjectAccess`, and the `RadosParquetFileFormat`.
-The `RadosCluster` API helps create a connection to the Ceph cluster and provides a handle to the cluster that can be passed around.
-The `DirectObjectAccess` API provides abstractions for converting filenames in CephFS to object IDs in the Object store and allows interacting with the objects directly.
-The `RadosParquetFileFormat` API takes in the direct object access construct as input and contains the logic of pushing down scans to the underlying objects that make up a file.
+* [`file_skyhook.h`](../../dataset/file_skyhook.h): This file contains the definitions of 3 APIs.
+The `RadosConnection` , `SkyhookDirectObjectAccess`, and the `SkyhookFileFormat`.
+The `RadosConnection` API helps create a connection to the Ceph cluster and provides a handle to the cluster that can be passed around.
+The `SkyhookDirectObjectAccess` API provides abstractions for converting filenames in CephFS to object IDs in the Object store and allows interacting with the objects directly.
+The `SkyhookFileFormat` API takes in the direct object access construct as input and contains the logic of pushing down scans to the underlying objects that make up a file.
 This file also contains functions for (de)serializing scan options and query results into `ceph::bufferlist` using Flatbuffers for sending them over the network.

 * [`rados.h`](../../dataset/rados.h): Contains a wrapper for the `librados` SDK for exposing `librados` methods like `init2`, `connect`, `stat`, `ioctx_create`, and `exec` which are required for establishing the connection to the Ceph cluster and for operating on objects directly.

 ### Client side - Python

-* [`_rados.pyx`](../../../../../python/pyarrow/_rados.pyx): Contains Cython bindings to the `RadosParquetFileFormat` C++ API.
+* [`_rados.pyx`](../../../../../python/pyarrow/_rados.pyx): Contains Cython bindings to the `SkyhookFileFormat` C++ API.

 * [`rados.py`](../../../../../python/pyarrow/rados.py): This file contains the definition of the `SplittedParquetWriter`.
 It is completely implemented in Python.